 Your flight will land at Bari’s Karol Wojtyla Airport, and your private transfer will greet you upon your arrival and escort you to the comforts and charm of your family-owned hotel situated inside a traditional villa.
 After taking some time to settle in, your guide will greet you and escort you into the heart of Locorotondo to enjoy wandering amongst the winding lanes and alleys.

 As you walk, you will stop to view the Romanesque façade of the 12th-century Church of the Madonna of Grace as the aroma of freshly made orecchiette, the traditional pasta shaped like small ears, drifts through the restaurants.
 You can take your seat at an outdoor table to enjoy the cool, refreshing breeze as you sip a delightful wine made from the minutolo grape that brings an intense spiced aroma that will lead to the slightly sweet and citrusy flavor of white flowers and nectarine.
-Top Italy travel specialists will ensure that your experience is authentic and delightful as you begin your journey through the food of this beautiful region.

 In the morning, the farm on the villa property will bustle with excitement as the workers tend to the olive groves and vines.
 Donkeys carry heavy loads across the meadow before returning to the stables after traveling a portion of the more than 60 acres of land.
 The woods in the background soar above the vines in the foreground, and you can feel the history as the farmland has been in the family since the 18th century.
 At breakfast, the buttery aroma of cookies and sweet homemade jam accentuates the caramel and coffee notes of the fresh-brewed espresso as you look out at the incredible view.